Autumn64/smartstr.h/README.md

 ## A free, open-source, simple, memory-safe and lightweight Strings library for C.

 ## Description
 SMARTSTR.H is a library that provides an interface to work with text strings as in common high-level programming languages.
-SMARTSTR.H stands for "Non-Standard Strings Header"
+SMARTSTR.H stands for "SMART Strings Header file"

 ## Features
 - Fast and efficient.